 Our physical issues will show up in the horse as:

 "Muscle is never neutral; it either works for you, or it works against you. " ~ Jack Meaghar.

 Many riders try so hard to improve their riding, but their bodies fail them.
 Suffering from chronic or acute pain, an asymmetrical musculoskeletal system, and/or restrictive overused muscles, may lead to frustration and prevent the advancement of your riding skills.

 The Rider's Mechanic™ implements a variety of bodywork modalities to improve musculoskeletal alignment for structural balance such as:

 It's time to check your musculoskeletal system - THE ONE THING THAT CAN CHANGE EVERYTHING IN YOUR RIDING!

 As an accomplished rider and LMT, I have the skills to get your body balanced and moving well in the saddle.
 I have the knowledge and understanding of movement patterns associated with riding, along with the ability to identify, address, and relieve dysfunctional conditions that may be affecting you while riding.

-Here are the top ten reasons to see The Rider’s Mechanic™:
+Top 10 reasons to see The Rider’s Mechanic™:

 1. Relieve or completely eliminate aches and pains experienced through your horse’s movement.